 An example for a statement in class would be: “I would appreciate hearing from anyone who has a disability that may require some special accommodations.
 I am sure we can work out whatever arrangements are necessary.
 Please see me after class or during my office hours.”

-Faculty are required to insert the following into each course syllabus:
+To assist the university with maintaining ADA compliance, faculty are required, per OP 34.22, to insert the following into each course syllabus:

 In this section